 - Has unexplained burns or bruises and tries to hide them.

 - Loss of interest in activities and hobbies they used to enjoy.

 - Seems more depressed or hostile than usual.

 - Cannot handle routine chores and paperwork without making mistakes.

 - Has irrational and undefined fears, delusions or seems under unusual stress.

-- Seems to be losing his or her memory.
+- Seems to be losing their memory.

-How can we begin to help our loved ones get help for substance abuse problems?
+How can we begin to help our loved ones get help for substance misuse problems?
 Before talking to your older loved one or friend, talk to a professional trained in addiction and older adults.
 Prepare by gathering information: